 Free project proposal template: In this post is a sample project proposal for final year undergraduate students.
-This will give you a solid idea of elements of a project proposal and essential information contained in them.
+This will give you a solid idea of the elements of a project proposal and the essential information contained in them.

 One thing you have to note is that format for a project proposal can sometimes vary depending on what your supervisor, department or school prefer.
 For example, this sample project proposal is derived from a format used at the University of Nigeria, Nsukka (UNN).
 So check if there is any specific format recommended by your school, else you can derive from this example.

 Sample project proposal for undergraduate/final year students